 There were hundreds upon hundreds of footprints, criss-crossing the garden, leading up to the windows and back again.

 Yet there was not a soul to be seen.

-A week later, a funeral was held for the Professor.
+A week later, a funeral was held for the professor.
 More people attended than I had expected, and I recognised many faces as the regular drinkers from the Fox & Hounds.

-I suspect the Professor would have been pleased at the turnout.
+I suspect the professor would have been pleased at the turnout.

 Six days later, back at my home in Nottingham, my local postman passed me a letter.
-Full of apology, he explained that it was postmarked the 1st of December, but must have somehow got lost in the chaos of the Christmas rush at the sorting office.
+Full of apology, he explained that it was postmarked the 1st of December, but must have somehow gotten lost in the chaos of the Christmas rush at the sorting office.